ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/literals.rst

 Boolean
 ^^^^^^^

-Booleans only have 2 values, each of which has it's own literal: `true` and `false`.
+Booleans only have 2 values, each of which has its own literal: `true` and `false`.

 Numbers
 ^^^^^^^